byuksel/simplecsv/CONTRIBUTING.md

 ## Kudos ##

-While implementing non-exporting private methods and unittesting them, I used the methods suggested by Mark S.Everitt [in this presentation @ Async.](https://speakerdeck.com/qubyte/writing-testable-private-methods-with-node-dot-js-modules).
+* While implementing non-exporting private methods and unittesting them, I used the methods suggested by Mark S.Everitt [in this presentation @ Async.](https://speakerdeck.com/qubyte/writing-testable-private-methods-with-node-dot-js-modules).

+* Thank you [Casey Brown](http://blondegirlcodes.com) for designing SimpleCSV.js logo.